How to Use a Paint Sprayer

 4. Now you’re ready to attach the nozzle assembly to the turbine.
 Align the arrow with the “unlock” symbol on the turbine, then push it into place and twist towards the “lock” symbol.
 You should feel a click as the tab below the trigger locks the two pieces together.
 Now, you’re ready to go!

 Before you get started spraying, you’ll want to check the settings on your sprayer to be sure you are set up for optimal performance.
-Again, I’ll remind you that if you’re struggling with this the instruction manual will be your best friend.
+Again, I’ll remind you that if you’re struggling with this, the instruction manual will be your best friend.
 No matter how long I’ve been using a sprayer, I still find myself pulling it out on occasion to remind myself what settings I should be using!
-To some extent, there is a bit of trial and error when it comes to the settings – you’ll learn what materials do best with what settings over time, and you’ll learn how to fine-tune things as you work.
+To some extent, there is a bit of trial and error when it comes to the settings.
+You’ll learn what materials do best with what settings over time!
+You’ll also learn how to fine-tune things as you work.
 But, to get you started, here are some general guidelines.

 This dial adjusts the level of pressure produced by the spray gun.
 A high air power level will give you faster coverage and a smoother finish with thick materials.
-A lower air power will give you larger drops of material coming out of the gun, which will give a slightly rougher finish.
+A lower air power will give you larger drops of material coming out of the gun.
+This will give a slightly rougher finish.
 The thicker your material, the higher you’ll want the turbine power to be!

 Material Flow Control